juju/docs/src/en/network-spaces.md

  - A binding is a space-specific, software level operation and is a more fine-grained request.
 It associates an application endpoint with a subnet.

-     See examples of using a binding when deploying applications on the [Deploying to network spaces][deploying-to-network-spaces] page.
-For using spaces with bundles go to [Using and creating bundles][using-creating-bundles].
+     See examples of using a binding when deploying applications on [Deploying to network spaces][deploying-to-network-spaces].
+For using
+     spaces with bundles go to [Using and creating bundles][using-creating-bundles].